 The probe aside, these are everyday items, the kind of things that we might find nestling in the depths of a handbag, alongside a lipstick and a mobile phone.
 Arranged on Dray’s shelves, however, they feel like they might almost be votive offerings, made in the hope of forestalling some unwelcome physical event – an infection, a pregnancy – or else of relief from its effects.

-Splicing industrial processes with improvised making, the permanence of casting with the transience of cosmetics, and the cool rationalism of pharmacy supplies with a hot throb of spiritual yearning, Dray’s sculptures (like the title of her exhibition, which combines the names of a proto-existentialist philosopher and the First Family of reality TV) do not seek to resolve their internal contradictions.
+Splicing industrial processes with improvised making, the permanence of casting with the transience of cosmetics, and the cool rationalism of pharmacy supplies with a hot throb of spiritual yearning, Dray’s sculptures (like the title of her exhibition, which is borrowed from a Twitter account that splices the sayings of a proto-existentialist philosopher with those of the Queen of reality TV) do not seek to resolve their internal contradictions.
 Rather, they embrace their hybrid status: their straight and crooked edges, their fleshy leaves and their sharp, metallic thorns.

 A publication accompanies the exhibition, with texts by the artist and Tom Morton.